Alert

 Ergonomic assessment

-An ergonomic assessment can be completed outside of Alberta providing the occupational therapist is licensed in the province they work in.
+An ergonomic assessment can be completed by a provider outside of Alberta as long as the occupational therapist is licensed in the province they work in.
 This means that it may not be possible for an Alberta occupational therapist to do an assessment in another province.

 Alberta providers will look for job options in all of Alberta, but once options are identified, a specific locale must be chosen.
 ALIS as well as Alberta labour market information and salary records are used when reviewing job option suitability.
-The location of the Alberta-based position must be reasonable and fair.
-The decision maker should select an option in the area where the worker was working at the time of injury, when appropriate, or in another area in Alberta where the worker could potentially relocate.
+Refer to the Geographical location section.

-Assistance for locating out of province (OOP) Supported job search services
+Assistance for locating out of province (OOP) SJS

 Confirm the worker's address in eCO is their out-of-province address.

-Complete a Return-to-work referral script as required (step 4).
+Complete a Return-to-work referral script as required (step 2).
 Select “Out of Province” in the provider drop down box.
 When the script is completed, a task is automatically sent to the HCS Out of Province Referral, Team Desk.
-The referral coordinator will locate a provider, edit the task with the provider's information, and reassign it to Access to Information (ATI) to complete a medical package (medpack) and send the referral to the provider.
-They will add a file note indicating which provider the medical package was sent to for the decision maker to reference.
+The referral coordinator will locate a provider, edit the task with the provider's information, and reassign it to Claims Records Services (CRS) to complete a medical package (medpack) and send the referral to the provider.
+They will add a file note indicating which provider the medical package was sent to for the decision maker's reference.

 To request changes to the standard medpack, send a file note to the Medpack, Team Desk indicating the type and date of the documents to be included or removed.

-The re-employment services triage assessment will assess the worker's re-employment service needs and recommend the services that best suit those needs.
+During the triage assessment, the RE service provider assesses the worker's RE service needs and recommends the services that best suit those needs.

-The worker will meet with the re-employment provider for about 90 minutes during which they will gather details about the worker's employment background, their experience with looking for work and their interests, skills and goals.
-The provider will then make recommendations for the RE services that will best help the worker with their return to work.
-For example, they might recommend the worker attend training to improve their computer or customer service skills, get help developing their resume, etc.
+The worker meets with the RE provider for about 90 minutes during which they gather details about their employment background and education, their experience with looking for work and their interests, skills and goals.
+The provider makes recommendations for the RE services that will best help the worker with their return to work.
+For example, they might recommend training to improve computer or customer service skills, developing their resume, etc.

 Resume